a shortened form of a word or phrase

 suffix “ologist” refers to someone who studies a field of knowledge.

-present the main points in a concise form
+briefly present the main points of something

 a brief statement that presents the main points